 Valuation Using the Income Approach

 A third way of valuing a property is sometimes used when an area has a reasonable number of renter occupied properties.
 In this scenario, the amount of income the real estate yields is factored in with other rents in the area for comparable properties to derive the current value.

 Putting It All Together

-Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-It all comes down to this, an appraiser from Watson Appraisal Services, Inc will help you attain the most fair and balanced property value, so you can make profitable real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+At the end of the day, an appraiser from Watson Appraisal Services, Inc will help you attain the most accurate property value, so you can make profitable real estate decisions.